kumar303/remote-control/README.md

 Mute your web browser from your phone.

-I watch TV on a web browser (from my couch) and the ads are always insanely loud (WTF!) so I wanted to mute the ads.
+I watch TV on my web browser (from the couch) and the ads are always insanely loud and annoying so I made this thing.
-I guess I should get a proper box or something but, whatever, I hacked the first working prototype of this in less than 2 hours.
+I guess I should get a proper TV or something but, whatever, this works.
-It's probably broken by the time you read this but I swear it used to work.
+Well, it's probably broken by the time you read this but I swear it used to work!

 Instructions:
 * Install the Firefox extension from the `extension-dist` folder.